-Anatomy is a branch of science that deals with the body structures of humans, animals, and other living organisms mainly represented by the dissection of individual parts.
+Anatomy is a branch of biological science which is concerned with the description of body structures of various living organisms as revealed by dissection.

 Microscopic Anatomy (Histology)